Japan Air Lines Cargo Flight 1628: Explanation

-Editor of Aviation Week and Space Technology magazine and UFO investigator Phillip J. Klass reported that the planets Jupiter and Mars were in the area that Teruchi said he saw two lights, and although they would have been quite visible, he did not mention seeing them.
-Klass states that it is not unusual for an experienced pilot to "mistake[n] a bright celestial body for a UFO, nor will it be the last. ...
+Editor of Aviation Week and Space Technology magazine and UFO investigator Phillip J. Klass reported that the planets Jupiter and Mars were in the area that Terauchi said he saw two lights, and although they would have been quite visible, he did not mention seeing them.
+Klass states that it is not unusual for an experienced pilot to "[mistake] a bright celestial body for a UFO, nor will it be the last. ...
 Jupiter was only 10 degrees above the horizon, making it appear to the pilot to be roughly at his own 35,000-foot altitude".
-Klass noted that when the crew was interviewed separately in 1988, their remembrance of the event differed significantly.
+Klass noted that the crew were interviewed separately in 1988 and asserts their remembrance of the event differed significantly.

 According to Klass, the pilot later contradicted what he told flight controllers at the time of the incident.
-After reviewing transcripts of the radio communications, an FAA spokesperson stated that the pilot told the ground controllers that he lost "sight of the object after completing his turn".
-But in a later interview, the spokesperson said that Terauchi said the "object stayed with him as he turned".
+After reviewing transcripts of the radio communications, an FAA spokesperson stated that the pilot told ground controllers that he had lost "sight of the object after completing his turn".
+However, the spokesperson later asserted that Terauchi claimed the "object stayed with him as he turned".

 The FAA released a data package of the incident characterizing Terauchi as a UFO repeater', having reported two other UFO sightings prior to November 17th, and two more this past January".
-In a January 11, 1987 UFO sighting reported by Terauchi in the same general area as Flight 1628, he stated he saw "irregular pulsating lights ... [and] a large black chunk just in front of us".
+In an 11 January 1987 UFO sighting reported by Terauchi in the same general area as Flight 1628, he stated seeing "irregular pulsating lights ... [and] a large black chunk just in front of us".
 The FAA radar did not confirm an object, and the event was later determined to have been "lights from small villages being diffused by thin clouds of ice crystals".
 Klass notes that Terauchi used the words "spaceship or mothership" in his reports and claimed that the "mothership ... did not want to be seen".
-Teruchi also claimed that "we humans will meet them in the near future".
+Terauchi also claimed that "we humans will meet them in the near future".

-According to astronomer and UFO investigator Robert Sheaffer, despite Flight 1628 becoming one of "the most celebrated cases in recent UFO literature, it turns out there wasn't much to read".
+According to skeptical researcher Robert Sheaffer, despite Flight 1628 becoming one of "the most celebrated cases in recent UFO literature, it turns out there wasn't much to read".
 About Terauchi's report, Sheaffer states that the pilot is not "an unbiased or objective observer".
-Science writer Brian Dunning writes that there was "nothing extraordinary or unusual on that evening" calling Terauchi "a fine and competent pilot, but was hardly unbiased when it came to alien spaceships" and Flight 1628 "just another unevidenced aerial anecdote".
+Science writer Brian Dunning writes that there was "nothing extraordinary or unusual on that evening", calling Terauchi "a fine and competent pilot, but was hardly unbiased when it came to alien spaceships".
+Dunning added that Flight 1628 was "just another unevidenced aerial anecdote".